oaklandsmartvehicles/sequoia_ros/README.md

 # sequoia_ros
-ROS packages for OU's IGVC Self-Drive competition entry
+ROS packages for OU's IGVC Self-Drive competition entry.

+After cloning into a ROS workspace, run the following the command from the root of the workspace to install the necessary ROS package dependencies to make everything work correctly:

+`rosdep install --from-paths src --ignore-src -r`

 ## Gazebo simulation of Sequoia